Prepare your Swamp Cooler for the winter

 Step 1: Cut off the power supply of your swamp cooler or evaporative cooler:

-You will not be using your swamp cooler or evaporative cooler throughout the winter months.
-This is why it is advisable for your safety and the safety of your pets and family to completely cut off the power supply of your swamp cooler or evaporative cooler.
-Before trying to drain out all of the water from your swamp cooler or evaporative cooler and before trying to clean it, it is essential to cut off the power supply to prevent it from accidentally coming on.
-You must make sure that you unplug the wire of your swamp cooler or evaporative cooler from the wall outlet of your house.
+You will not use your swamp or evaporative cooler throughout the winter months.
+This is why it is advisable for your safety and your pets and family to completely cut off your swamp cooler's or evaporative cooler's power supply.
+Before trying to drain out all of the water from your swamp cooler or evaporative cooler and cleaning it, it is essential to cut off the power supply to prevent it from accidentally coming on.
+You must ensure that you unplug the wire of your swamp cooler or evaporative cooler from the wall outlet of your house.

 Step 2: Turn off the valve of water attached to your swamp cooler or evaporative cooler: